East Coast Greenway Alliance: Building Partners

-Creating the Greenway is an enormous partnership undertaking that depends for its success on the involvement of hundreds of state and local government agencies, trail advocates, supporters, and other non-profit organizations.
+Creating the East Coast Greenway is an enormous undertaking that depends on the involvement and partnership of hundreds of state and local government agencies, trail advocates, volunteers, supporters, and other non-profit organizations.

-While huge in scope and scale, the Greenway is growing incrementally, one segment at a time, by working closely with our partners to build support, momentum, and, of course, trail.
+While huge in scope and scale, the Greenway is growing incrementally, one segment at a time, by working closely with our partners to build support, momentum, and, of course, greenway.

-Were it not for the civic energy behind scores of local trail projects, assembling the Greenway would a much more speculative task.
-Virtually every community along our route is involved in developing bike paths and multi-use trails, some of which will serve as sections of our route.
-This trail movement indirectly involves thousands of additional volunteers in the making of the Greenway.
-In many cases, the local trail advocacy organizations evolve into Friends of the Trail groups and continue working for the maintenance of these local trails.
+Virtually every community along our route is involved in developing bike paths and multi-use greenways, some of which will serve as sections of our route.
+This greenways movement indirectly involves thousands of additional volunteers in the making of the Greenway.
+In many cases, the local advocacy organizations evolve into Friends of the Trail groups and continue working for the maintenance of these local trails.

 Local, County and State Governments

-Public agencies (chiefly municipal and county governments), but also state and, to a very limited extent, federal agencies are building and will own and manage the Greenway.
+Public agencies (chiefly municipal and county governments) but also state and some federal agencies are building and will own and manage the East Coast Greenway.
 They are making a huge commitment to the value of the Greenway, to their communities, and to their economies.
 To see lists of specific ECGA agency partners at the state and local levels, please visit our state pages.